-FUNCTION: They flex the trunk laterally, protect internal organs of the abdomen area, and assist the diaphragm at exhalation.
+FUNCTION: The internal and external obliques flex the trunk laterally, protect internal organs of the abdomen area and assist the diaphragm at exhalation.

-EXERCISE OBJECTIVES: Strengthen the muscle tissue, but also release and lengthen the fascia, so that the three overlapping layers of muscles (transverse abdominals, internal oblique, rectus abdominis and external olbique can function well together as well as separately.
-Fascia can be effectively released by certain massage techniques, and is a great addition to strength exercises, as it will allow the muscles to contract more effectively.
+EXERCISE OBJECTIVES: Strengthen the muscle tissue, but also release and lengthen the fascia, so that the three overlapping layers of muscles (transverse abdominals, internal oblique, rectus abdominis and external obliques can function well together as well as separately.
+Fascia can be effectively released by certain massage techniques, and is a great addition to core strengthening exercises, as it will allow the muscles to contract more effectively.

 HOW TO SELF-MASSAGE THE OBLIQUES: